grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 # Scraping Additional Metrics

 If you have an application or a service running on your Kubernetes Cluster that is exporting metrics, you can use this chart to scrape those metrics and send them to your datastore.
-This chart provides plenty of options for doing just that.
+This document explains several options to accomplish this.

 ## Options